Things to Do , Hunting & Fishing , Sports & Outdoors

 PA Fish and Boat Commission’s Mentored Youth Trout Day offers early access and a fun, family-friendly fishing experience to young anglers.

 Every spring since 2013, the PA Fish and Boat Commission has hosted its widely popular Mentored Youth Trout Fishing Day.
-Unlike previous years, the 2021 event will occur statewide on a single date — Saturday, March 27.
+This year, event will occur statewide on a single date — Saturday, March 25.

 The Mentored Youth Trout Day was designed to inspire a life-long love of fishing.
 According to PFBC Recruitment, Retention, Reactivation (R3) Specialist Carl Richardson, “Young anglers that come from families that fish are much more likely to continue fishing as adults than those from non-fishing families.”
 For many PFBC officials and local anglers alike, programs like this are crucial to ensuring a healthy future for trout fishing in Pennsylvania.